Toowoomba South State School

-Toowoomba South State School is a heritage-listed former school at 158 James Street, South Toowoomba, Toowoomba, Toowoomba Region, Queensland, Australia.
+Toowoomba South State School is a heritage-listed former school at 158 James Street, South Toowoomba, Queensland, Australia.
 It was designed by Department of Public Works (Queensland).
 It was added to the Queensland Heritage Register on 2 December 2013.

 Toowoomba South is one of the oldest primary schools in Queensland.
 It is the oldest State School in Toowoomba (although nearby Drayton State School is older).
 It was first opened in 1865, as school number 112.
 Initially the school was co-educational.
 It was closed in 2013.

 History

 Toowoomba South State School was established as Toowoomba National School in 1865 on a large site in what was then the civic centre of Toowoomba.
 Over time it has acquired a number of buildings and landscape elements, including a playshed (1884), an open-air annexe (1913), a main, three-storey brick building (1941), a timber building called the Oslo Lunch Room (1945), a concrete, brick and timber classroom wing called the Wadley Wing (1959), and mature trees.
 It has been an important place of education since its establishment and a social and cultural focus for students, parents, teachers and members of the Toowoomba community.

 European settlement of the Toowoomba area, traditional country of the Giabal and Jarowair people, commenced in 1840 when squatters first occupied pastoral runs on the Darling Downs.
 Near the boundaries of Westbrook, Gowrie and Eton Vale runs and at the junction of two routes to Gorman's and Hodgson's gaps through the Main Range, the small settlement of Drayton (originally known as "The Springs") evolved from 1842 as a stopping place servicing pastoralists and travellers.
 From the late 1840s, the Drayton Swamp Agricultural Area ("The Swamp" now Toowoomba), six kilometres to the north-east, began to be considered a more desirable location for settlement.
 Better land for market gardening, improved water supply, the support of squatters and land speculators, and, from 1855, a better route to Brisbane (the Toll Bar Road), were all advantages over Drayton.

 In September 1853 a government survey reserved two blocks of land in Toowoomba for important civic functions.
 The blocks were bound by Ruthven, Lawrence, Hume and James streets, bisected by Neil Street.
 The reserves were for the Toowoomba Benevolent Asylum (later hospital), Roman Catholic and Presbyterian churches and schools, Toowoomba Town Hall, a market reserve and a National School on the corner of Lawrence and Ruthven streets.
 The allocation of land for these purposes in this area occurred because James Street was developing as the main commercial street, the route used by people travelling to Ipswich or south and west.

 The site was reserved for a National School in Toowoomba is the present-day site at the rear of the existing campus now occupied by the Toowoomba South State School Hall, and the basketball and tennis courts (the corner of Lawrence and Ruthven Streets).
 The site of the current buildings was the hospital.